Programs and activities for pre-teen in Somerville, MA and surrounding areas.

 Somerville Recreation Department

 Somerville Recreation Department offers a range of activities for students of all ages.
-From skating to basketball to flag football, check out their website and updated guide for more information.
+From Sprout sports for preschoolers, to ice skating, basketball and flag football, check out their website and updated guide for more information.

 Somerville Road Runners